 Gibraltar: Domestic Corporate Taxation

-Gibraltar dissolved its qualifying companies tax regime in January, 2005, as negotiations continued in Brussels.
-In a move that cost the Gibraltar government an estimated GIP1.5 million in annual tax revenues, the remaining qualifying companies, of which there were about 80, switched to the 'exempt' companies regime.
-"Each qualifying company has been dealt with on an individual basis and alternative arrangements made," Caruana added.
+Gibraltar dissolved its qualifying companies tax regime in January 2005, as negotiations continued in Brussels.
+In a move that cost the Gibraltar government an estimated GBP1.5 million in annual tax revenues, the remaining qualifying companies, of which there were about 80, switched to the 'exempt' companies regime.

 Later that month, it was announced that Gibraltar had been given until 2010 (2007 for new companies) to phase out its exempt company tax regime after the European Commission ruled that the scheme violated EU state aid rules.